Enochsoul/soulbot-discord/README.md

   COMMAND_PREFIX=!
 ```
 3) Build environment from the requirements.txt.
-    - Can be in a virtual environment(recommended, it's how it's developed) or use the main system Python instance.
+    - Can be in a virtual environment(recommended, it's how it was developed) or use the main system Python instance.
 4) Run the bot script.
 5) Create Discord Role called GM or DM, and assign to the user acting as the DM.
 No special permissions required.
 Access to some commands is restricted to user with this Role name.